 A new collaboration including Tuscaloosa colleagues Holland Hopson, Andrew Raffo Dewar, and the legendary composer and saxophonist Anthony Braxton grew from his spring 2015 residency at the University of Alabama.
-In early August 2015 the quartet recorded four hours of new music, combining improvisation, fragments of music from older compositions, and a new system of performance logic and graphic notation unique in Braxton's output.
-The resulting music, Compositions 398-401, will be released in a set by the Tri-Centric Foundation, QUARTET (ZIM) 2015.
+In early August 2015 the quartet recorded four hours of new music, combining improvisation, fragments of music from older compositions, and a new system of performance logic and graphic notation, ZIM Music, unique in Braxton's output.

 Feeney and Dominic Lash recorded James Saunders's overlay (1) / overlay (2), for several layers of contrabass and bass drum sound.
 The Rhizome.s label released the piece as part of Lash's Performance in January 2016.